Sylvain2703/MessengerUWP/README.md

 ## Known issues

-- Settings modals, some dialogs forms and bot cards are not mobile-friendly.
-- "New message" button need to be optimized for phones.
 - Reactions, reply and forward to messages are not touch-friendly.
+- In a thread, when a picture is too large, its preview isn't clipped away nicely.
-- In some cases, keyboard navigation can cause problems.
+- When the informations panel of a thread is opened, keyboard navigation can cause problems.

 ## Installation